 - Accommodation a resource area is located near the Learning Resource Centre.
 We have an extensive Careers Library, PCs and prospectuses for the UK universities as well as for local colleges.
-We have a designated careers conference room where students can have one-to-one advice and guidance interviews. - Access to ICT for staff a selection of careers resources are available on the school network/ VLE and on Unifrog. - The Careers Leader and the Senior Assistant Headteacher, pastoral care, update careers and HE information via the MGSG Twitter account. - Budget provision funding is provided annually from the School budget.
+We have a designated careers conference room where students can have one-to-one advice and guidance interviews. - Access to ICT for staff a selection of careers resources are available on the school network/ VLE and on Unifrog. - The Careers Leader and the Assistant Headteacher Post-16 update careers and HE information via the MGSG Twitter account. - Budget provision funding is provided annually from the School budget.